gonewest818/dimmer.el/README.md

 together.
 In my configuration I combine this package with `global-hl-line-mode` so that it's also clear which window is active.

-Users of light themes may need to increase `dimmer-percent` in order to see the effect.
+Users of light themes may need to increase `dimmer-fraction` in order to see the effect.

 ## Demo